3mdeb/conferences/2024/XenSummit/Challenges_and_Status_of_Enabling_TrenchBoot_in_Xen_Hypervisor.md

 ### TrenchBoot

-- Aims for unified approach supporting both AMD and Intel processors
+- Aims for unified approach supporting AMD, Intel and ARM processors
 - The goal is to implement a native support for D-RTM to let Xen have full control without any exokernels
 - Potential to boot with any protocol/bootloader